pingcap/docs-cn/system-variables.md

 <CustomContent platform="tidb">

-- This variable is used to specify the cloud storage URI to enable [Global Sort](/tidb-global-sort.md).
+- This variable is used to specify the Amazon S3 cloud storage URI to enable [Global Sort](/tidb-global-sort.md).
 After enabling the [distributed execution framework](/tidb-distributed-execution-framework.md), you can use the Global Sort feature by configuring the URI and pointing it to an appropriate cloud storage path with the necessary permissions to access the storage.
-For more details, see [URI format](/br/backup-and-restore-storages.md#uri-format).
+For more details, see [Amazon S3 URI format](/external-storage-uri.md#amazon-s3-uri-format).
 - The following statements can use the Global Sort feature.
     - The [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement.
     - The [`IMPORT INTO`](/sql-statements/sql-statement-import-into.md) statement for import jobs of TiDB Self-Hosted.
 For TiDB Cloud, the `IMPORT INTO` statement is not applicable.